Travel guide

 How much does roaming cost outside Europe?

-It varies greatly by operator and destination, but it usually ranges from €10 to €20 per day with limited bundles, or a per-megabyte price that skyrockets without a contracted package.
-A careless weekend can result in a three-figure bill, which is why eSIMs are so popular.
+It varies greatly by operator and destination: always consult the current price with your company, as it is usually based on limited daily bundles or a per-megabyte price that skyrockets without a contracted package.
+A careless weekend can result in a multi-figure bill, which is why more and more travelers are opting for a fixed-price eSIM.

 Why is roaming on a cruise so expensive?

-It can happen if you leave data and roaming enabled and the plane has an onboard connectivity antenna, which bills as satellite roaming.
+It can happen if you leave data and roaming on and the plane has an onboard connectivity antenna, which bills as satellite roaming.
 To avoid this, always travel in airplane mode and, if you want internet, connect to the plane's Wi-Fi instead of mobile data.

 Is roaming or an eSIM better for travel?